mxl1990/DCGAN-tensorflow/README.md

     $ python download.py mnist celebA

+This function is deprecated, you may should download these dataset by yourself.

 To train a model with downloaded dataset:

     $ python main.py --dataset mnist --input_height=28 --output_height=28 --c_dim=1 --is_train